 There’s nothing quite like dipping fresh crusty bread into a sizzling terracotta dish of gambas pil pil (prawns cooked with slices of garlic, chilli and olive oil) to soak up the spicy infused oil.

-This is another Andalucian speciality but, if you don’t like garlic, you’ll want to give it a miss!
+This is another Andalucian speciality but, if you don’t like garlic, you might want to give it a miss!
 The oil should still be bubbling when it’s brought to your table so, although you’ll want to dive straight in for a plump juicy prawn, caution is recommended if you want to avoid burning your mouth!

 Sometimes the simplest foods are the tastiest and the humble anchovy definitely falls into this category.
-You’ll generally find them served one of two ways on a tapas menu.

 Boquerones en vinagre (anchovies in vinegar) are fillets which have been marinated in vinegar, seasoned with garlic and served with a drizzle of olive oil (and a cold beer).

-ESPETOS as chosen by Joanna from The World in my Pocket
+Espetos – favourite tapa of Joanna from The World in my Pocket

 There is no better way of spending a Sunday on Costa Tropical than on the beach, at a chiringuito, having a cold beer and a plate of espetos – fish on a stick.

 Becoming popular in Spain in the 1950s, the chiringuitos are now part of the Spanish beach culture and a must go to when on vacation on any of the coastal towns in the country.
-The chiringuitos are practically simple beach bars with plastic tables and chairs set right on the sand, which serve grilled fish.
+The chiringuitos are simple beach bars with plastic tables and chairs set right on the sand, which serve grilled fish.
 The grills are usually in the shape of an old boat filled with sand and covered with olive tree wood.
 The tapa espetos consists of 10 sardines pushed onto a skewer which is then grilled over the open fire at a 45 degrees angle.
 The only seasoning these sardines have is a little bit of olive oil and some sea salt.
 It is served with a wedge of lemon on the side.

 The espetos are meant to be eaten whole, with the head and the tail.
 They are absolutely delicious!
 A plate of espetos with 10 sardines on it costs around 5 euros.